 Why you'll love this recipe

 Because playing with your food is always fun!
-I dare you to enjoy make this recipe and NOT spell out your name!
+I dare you to enjoy make this recipe and NOT take the letters of the alphabet to spell out your name!
 After all - what is more fun than to play with your food?!!

 Honestly, I don't think this could have gotten much easier.
-Alphabet Soup is such a simple and fun soup!
-Great for kids big and small!
+Alphabet Soup is simple to make, family favorite, fun meal.
+It was a favorite growing up and this homemade version is even better!

 For the exact measurements, please refer to the recipe card at the bottom of this post.